 • Corrupted/Damaged Header Information

-If your Exchange Server requires a recovery process, it is essential to incorporate the ISINTEG and ESEUTIL utilities of Exchange Server into your server troubleshooting and restoration strategies.
-Let's commence the information store or Priv1.edb recovery procedure.
+If your Exchange Server demands the recovery process, then you should involve ISINTEG and ESEUTIL facilities of Exchange Server in the server troubleshoot and restoration plans.
+Let’s get started with the information store or Priv1.edb revival process.

 • It is recommended to perform the Exchange Server backup process to avoid any loss of email items.